 "You never told me about that vision, Ian?"
 She said looking seriously, "did you tell Yarmod about it."

 "I told Yarmod about my vision when you proposed to leave Na'ctaMagh'Ba, because you wanted to go to Palomintar Four.
-Liane, not only did I saw those deserted street in that vision; the Force also showed me the name of your opponent: Darth Golluth.
+Liane, not only did I see those deserted streets in that vision; the Force also revealed me the name of your opponent: Darth Golluth, months before we knew of his existance.
 That's where all the investigations around that guy started.
 Those deserted streets, Liane, exist.
 They are on Palomintar Four in Ribana.
 I have been there with Toallin and Mugin, the guys who looked after me when I was injured.
-Master Luke, master Leia and her husband and the Wookiee Chewbacca were with me.
-We have also seen Darth Golluth as he was strolling through the city at leisure."
+Master Luke, master Leia and Han Solo and Chewbacca were with me.
+We have also seen Darth Golluth as he was strolling through the city at leisure.
+I saw the same guy when master Leia and I were on Endor."

 For a moment they all were silent, after Ian's story.

-You also know the guy's real name, don't you?"
-Liane asked, "Do you also know, I met him more than once on Morantan."
+You know the guy's real name, don't you?"
+Liane asked, "But do you also know, I met him on Morantan when he'd gotten an assignment in the staff of domains."

 "You said, you met him on Morantan?
 Did he live there?"
 Yarmod asked, "How can you be sure Trevor Matrik and Darth Golluth are one and the same person?"

-Liane told them about the investigation Han and Leia had done on Morantan.
+Liane told them about more investigations Han and Leia had done on Morantan. during their honeymoon.
 After she had finished her part of the story, they looked at each other.

-"It seems," Yarmod concluded, "that the Force is showing us already the path we have to follow.
+"It seems," Yarmod concluded, "that the Force is showing us the path we must follow.
 We'd better rely on her guidance to make our choices.
-I understand, that you not only want to assist master Luke, but you also want to deal with the impact Trevor Matrik still seems to exert on you."
+I understand, that you not only want to assist master Luke, but you also want to deal with Trevor Matrik."

 "I follow you to Palomintar Four, Liane," Ian said.

 "Me too.
-We can deal with that guy, after what you told us, Liane," Yarmod said, "but we first need to get our own lightsabers."
+We will deal with that guy together, after what you told us, Liane," Yarmod said, "but we first need to get our own lightsabers."

 Liane jumped to her feet and hugged her two companions.

-"I'm sorry, guys, that I became a bit cross about your words.
+"I'm sorry, guys, that my reaction about your words was a bit curt.
 Let's stick together and help each other."

 "We will, Liane.
 We're your protectors, as long as you take the lead."
 Ian said with a laugh.